Saniya-Ashraf/saniya-ashraf.github.io/_pages/about.md

   - /about.html
 ---

-My name is Saniya Ashraf.
 I am currently an AI scientist at [Control Automotive and Robotics Lab](https://carl-buitems.github.io) at [Balochistan University of IT, Engineering and Management Sciences](https://www.buitms.edu.pk).
 Our current Research Focuses on developing various Robots and state-of-the-art RL and Deep Learning Techniques.
 I have a Masters (thesis) in Computer Science from [Florida State University](https://www.fsu.edu/) https://www.fsu.edu/.
 At FSU, I worked under the supervision of [Dr. Xiuwen Liu] (https://www.cs.fsu.edu/~liux/).
 I also served as a lecturer at [Sardar Bahadur Khan Women University](https://www.sbkwu.edu.pk/)